Click thumbnails for hi-res downloads

 I started computer modeling after college while working for General Electric and NASA, creating and analyzing computer animations of airflow.
 I was also a grad student at NYIT computer graphics lab (which some would argue was the birthplace of Pixar), then I studied film at Harvard, and finally I became quite proficient while a student at the Gnomon School of Visual Effects in Hollywood.
 It all gave me a unique, well rounded basis.

 I wanted a story that would subliminally teach children how to invent.
 That to succeed in anything, you must overcome adversity, overcome people trying to stop you.
-In Flying Moose on the Loose, the moose inventor must overcome the banker bear, who is trying to stop him.
+In The Flying Moose, a moose inventor must overcome the banker bear, who is trying to stop him.

 11. What are some of the challenges you’ve faced bringing your projects to fruition?